missmaggiemo/debugging_lecture/README.md

 * _Test regularly._ Once you have the potential problem nailed down, change one thing at a time and test it.
 That being said, any time you ever change anything, you should test it.

+* _Google promiscuously._ It's okay if you don't know what a particular error means.
+But if you've solved the problem, and you still don't know why you got that error, then that's totally _not_ okay.
+Google everything and anything.